A Medical Nutrition Therapist's Salary

 Pay by Employment Setting

-About a third of dietitians worked in general hospitals as of 2012, according to Bureau of Labor Statistics estimates.
+About a third of dietitians worked in general hospital, according to Bureau of Labor Statistics estimates.
 They reported an average annual salary of $55,970.
 Those employed by psychiatric and substance-abuse hospitals averaged $56,680 per year, while those working for other types of specialty hospitals averaged $59,960 a year.
 Dietitians who see patients at outpatient-care centers earned an average of $58,450 a year.